When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Let’s find you your unique top podcasts now!

-The All Time Best Podcasts for Men in 2019
+The All Time Best Podcasts for Men

-The Joe Rogan experience is easily one of the best known (and simply best) podcasts in the world.
+The Joe Rogan experience is easily one of the best known (and simply best) podcasts for men in the world.
 Every week, comedian, TV personality, entrepreneur, and massive stoner Joe Rogan brings together a bizarre amalgam of guests to discuss diverse topics ranging from life, success, and fitness all the way to ancient civilizations, UFOs, and conspiracy theories.

-Nothing is off the table and Joe’s insatiable curiosity is evidenced in the way he is willing to discuss just about anything with almost anyone…and somehow, that curiosity has led to the most viewed (and likely most lucrative) podcast of all time.
+Nothing is off the table and Joe’s insatiable curiosity is evidenced in the way he is willing to discuss just anything with almost anyone…and somehow, that curiosity has led to the most viewed (and likely most lucrative) podcast of all time.

 Whether you’re looking for that inspirational story that will finally motivate you to go after your dreams or you simply want to sit back and watch Joe drop acid with his guest and get weird for 3+ hours, everyone will find something to love about this show.

-What started as a drunken experiment quickly turned into one of the top podcasts of all time when Tim Ferriss, the author of The Four Hour Work Week and angel investor in companies like Uber, Twtitter, and AirBnB decided to start recording conversations with his friends and share them with his audience.
+What started as a drunken experiment quickly turned into one of the top podcasts of all time when Tim Ferriss, the author of The Four Hour Work Week and angel investor in companies like Uber, Twitter, and AirBnB decided to start recording conversations with his friends and share them with his audience.

 Today, Tim has become one of the greatest interviewers and his show has been downloaded billions of times.